dmkishi/shopify-provider/README.md

 };

 const shopifyProvider = new ShopifyProvider({
-  storeDomain: process.env.SHOPIFY_DOMAIN!,
+  storeDomain: 'example.myshopify.com',
-  apiVersion: process.env.SHOPIFY_ADMIN_API_VERSION!,
+  apiVersion: '2025-10',
-  accessToken: process.env.SHOPIFY_ADMIN_API_ACCESS_TOKEN!,
+  accessToken: 'shpat_EXAMPLE',
 });

 // Optionally provide a type parameter, or omit for `any[]`.